mozaik-association/mozaik/docs/1Memberships.md

 Members who paid their previous membership can receive:

-- An email with a link to pay online (Sips, Adyen... or any other payment acquirer).
+- An email with a link to pay online (Sips, Adyen... or any other Odoo payment acquirer).
 - An email with a form to fill in a bank mandate, in order to pay their membership fee with a direct debit transfer (SEPA)
 - A letter with a structured communication (bank transfer).